 Our growth depends upon growth in our membership.
 The rate at which consumers visiting our ecommerce platform and seeking to purchase health insurance are converted into members is a significant factor in the growth of our membership.
-A number of factors could influence this conversion rate for any given period, some of which are outside of our control.
+A number of factors have influenced, and could in the future influence, this conversion rate for any given period, some of which are outside of our control.
 These factors include: